 Room upgrades are subject to availability and may be complimentary or payable.
 Free shuttle bus is to the local centre and is not offered where the local centre is within walking distance.

-As Anchor Fares offer guests specially reduced prices, the following terms and conditions are applicable:
+As Saver Fares offer guests specially reduced prices, the following terms and conditions are applicable:

 - Full payment is required at the time of booking